chrislusf/teeproxy/README.md

 How it works?
 -------------
-tee-proxy is a reverse proxy.
+teeproxy is a reverse proxy.
 For each incoming request, it clone the request into 2 requests, forward them to 2 servers.
-The results from server a is returned as usual, but the results from server b is ignored.
+The results from server a are returned as usual, but the results from server b are ignored.

-tee-proxy handles GET, POST, and all other http methods.
+teeproxy handles GET, POST, and all other http methods.

 Build
 -------------
-go build teeproxy
+go build

 Usage
 -------------